mikewuu/KinesisBLE/README.md

 Custom Kinesis Controller with Wireless BLE based on the nRF52 chip.

-For i2c / TWI use the i2c branch with v2 (untested) / v1 board files.
+For i2c / TWI use the i2c branch with v2 or v1 (obsolete) board files.

 If you're brave enough to try this, read the [project](https://hackaday.io/project/161578-wireless-ble-kinesis-advantage-custom-controller) first!

 The master branch will always be for the latest build.

 V4 (SPI, current) - Lost RGB on the power button in order to free up the TX/RX pins.
 This board is untested as I just cut the traces and re-soldered on my v3 board, but I used the same pins so the firmware works.
-If anybody gets one of these made, please let me know how you go.

 V3 (SPI) - This board still has RGB power led that shows yellow for charging / green when full.
-But suffers from battery drain from the serial chip (7mA).
+But using the Tx/Rx pins results in some buggy behavior for the LED(s).

-V2 (i2c) - Swapped pins from TX/RX but we're still using i2c (MCP23017) chip which isn't that fast and limits the power savings of the board (5-7mA).
+V2 (i2c) - Swapped pins from TX/RX but we're still using i2c (MCP23017) chip which isn't that fast and limits the power savings of the board (runs at 5-7mA).

-V1 (i2c) - Uses TX/RX and suffers battery drain.
+V1 (i2c) - Uses TX/RX and has high current leak.

 ## Many thanks to